compose-spec/compose-spec/spec.md

   - "com.example.label-with-empty-value"
 ```

-Compose Implementation MUST create container with canonical labels:
+Compose Implementations MUST create containers with canonical labels:

 - `com.docker.compose.project` set on all resources created by Compose implementation to the user project name
 - `com.docker.compose.service` set on service containers with service name as defined in the Compose file
-- `com.docker.compose.network` set on networks with network name as defined in the Compose file
-- `com.docker.compose.volume` set on volumes with volume name as defined in the Compose file

 `com.docker.compose` label prefix is reserved.
 Such labels MUST NOT be overridden if specified by Compose file.
 An attempt to do so SHOULD result in an error.

 ### links

-`links` define a network link to containers in another service.
+`links` defines a network link to containers in another service.
 Either specify both the service name and
 a link alias (`SERVICE:ALIAS`), or just the service name.

 ```yml